Common Name: American Bullfrog

 Max Size: 6.3 inches

-In its natural range, the American Bullfrog is one of the last frogs to come out of hibernation and the last to start breeding.
+In its natural range, the American Bullfrog is one of the last frogs to come out of hibernation It is also the last to start breeding.
 Their call is very noticeable and is one of the common sounds of the swamp.